Faith in AI can narrow the futures individuals consider: AI prediction becomes self-fulfilling

 Participants completed the same choice task over five consecutive rounds, receiving feedback after each round about the AI’s prediction, their own choice, and the resulting outcome.
 Participants were randomly assigned to one of two conditions: in one condition the AI consistently predicted one-boxing, whereas in the other it consistently predicted two-boxing.
 Participants were not informed of the prediction policy, and the system did not update its predictions during the task.

-Behavior diverged depending on the AI’s prediction policy (interaction $p = 0.002$; Table \ref{tab:study04_glmm}; Fig. \ref{fig:iteration}).
+Behavior diverged depending on the AI’s prediction policy (interaction $p = 0.002$; Extended Data Table \ref{tab:study04_glmm}; Fig. \ref{fig:iteration}A).
 When the AI consistently predicted one-boxing, the proportion of one-boxing remained stable across rounds (slope $p = 0.763$).
 In contrast, when the AI consistently predicted two-boxing, the proportion of one-boxing declined significantly over time (slope $p < 0.001$).
+Notably, even after AI's five consecutive predictive failures in the two-boxing prediction condition, the proportion of one-boxing in the final round (30.6\%) remained significantly higher than in the random condition of Study 2 (15.3\%; $p = 0.003$).
+These results indicate that AI prediction can influence people's reasoning and behavior even when they experience its repeated failures.

-As a result, the AI’s apparent accuracy significantly increased in the two-boxing prediction condition—from 48.5\% to 69.3\% ($p = 0.006$)—even though the prediction rule remained fixed and the system did not learn.
-The increase in accuracy, therefore, arose from behavioral adaptation by participants.
-This pattern reveals a self-fulfilling dynamic consistent with predictive binding, in which perceived predictiveness reshapes behavior, making predictions appear increasingly accurate \cite{merton1948self}.
+This behavioral adaptation, in turn, altered the accuracy of the AI’s predictions as a by-product (Fig. \ref{fig:iteration}B).
+Accuracy significantly increased when the AI consistently predicted two-boxing, while remaining relatively stable when the AI consistently predicted one-boxing.
+As a consequence, overall prediction accuracy increased from 50.7\% to 59.2\% (slope $p=0.002$; Extended Data Table \ref{tab:study04_glmm_accuracy}), even though the AI’s prediction policy remained fixed and participants’ beliefs about its prediction accuracy remained stable at 57.6\%, on average (slope $p = 0.513$; Extended Data Table \ref{tab:study04_glmm_belief}).

-Notably, even after five consecutive predictive failures in participants’ choices—when the AI repeatedly predicted two-boxing—the proportion of one-boxing in the final round (30.6\%) remained significantly higher than in the random condition of Study 2 (15.3\%; $p = 0.003$).
-Participants who continued to choose one-boxing under this condition also reported perceived predictive accuracy above chance (Fig. \ref{fig:study4_predictiveness}).
-Together, these results indicate that perceived predictiveness can continue to shape decisions even in the face of explicit and repeated disconfirmation.
+This pattern is consistent with a \textit{self-fulfilling prophecy}, in which even an initially arbitrary prediction brings about the very outcome it predicts \cite{merton1948self, christakis2001death}.
+Although this increase in accuracy resulted from human behavioral adaptation, observers who focus on prediction outcomes may nevertheless conclude that the AI is predictive, potentially reinforcing broader beliefs about AI capability.
+Ongoing interactions around AI predictions may therefore make AI appear increasingly capable, even in the absence of computational improvements.